-On modeling the design of the relational database we can put some restrictions like what values are allowed to be inserted in the relation, what kind of modifications and deletions are allowed in the relation.
+In modeling the design of the relational database we can put some restrictions like what values are allowed to be inserted in the relation, and what kind of modifications and deletions are allowed in the relation.
 These are the restrictions we impose on the relational database.

-- Constraints that are applied in the data model is called Implicit constraints.
+- Constraints that are applied in the data model are called Implicit Constraints.

 - Constraints that are directly applied in the schemas of the data model, by specifying them in the DDL(Data Definition Language).
-These are called as schema-based constraints or Explicit constraints.
+These are called Schema-Based Constraints or Explicit Constraints.

-So here we will deal with Implicit constraints.
+So here we are going to deal with Implicit constraints.

 - Domain constraints